Joseph-Oke/alu_regex-data-extraction-Joseph-Oke/README.md

+alu_regex-data-extraction-Joseph-Oke

+# Project title
+Regex Data Extraction

-# alu_regex-data-extraction-Joseph-Oke
+# Overview
-A concise collection of robust regular‐expression modules in Python designed to extract common data types; emails, URLs, phone numbers, credit‐card numbers, HTML tags, and currency amounts from unstructured text.
+This project uses Regular Expressions to extract structured data (emails, URLs, phone numbers, etc.) from large unstructured text using Python's `re` module.

+## Features
+- Extracts 8 types of data
+- Handles edge cases (different phone, time, and currency formats)
+- Easily extendable with new regex patterns

+# Setup
+Clone the repo and run the script using Python.